(855) 575-6376

 Definition and Overview

 Pleural effusion is a medical condition characterized by the accumulation of excess fluid in the pleural space, the thin cavity between the lungs and the chest wall.
 Normally, this space contains a small amount of pleural fluid that acts as a lubricant, reducing friction between the lungs and the chest wall during breathing.
 However, when excess fluid builds up in the pleural space, it can lead to various symptoms and complications, making it difficult to breathe and causing discomfort.
+Increased pressure in the pulmonary circulation or changes in the permeability of blood vessels can contribute to the development of pleural effusion by allowing fluid to leak into the pleural space.
+Pleural effusion results in impaired lung function, reduced oxygen exchange, and may indicate underlying systemic or cardiac conditions.

 Symptoms of Pleural Effusion